Jade Thirlwall is 'dropping his surname' in dramatic solo career launch

-Jade Thirlwall is reportedly set to follow in the illustrious footsteps of Cher, Madonna, and other greats when she begins her solo career.
+Jade Thirlwall is reportedly set to follow in the illustrious footsteps of Cher, Madonna and other greats as she begins her solo career.

-The Little Mix star is said to be just going to Jade to get tips from Girls Aloud star Cheryl.
+Little Mix star is said to be going to Jade to get tips from Girls Aloud star Cheryl.

 Her rebrand comes as the girl group prepares to embark on their final tour in the UK before starting their break.